Drawing Desk

 select your file

-warm up spindle with green button
+warm up spindle with green button on keypad

 click ok